jkoschma/genexplain-platform/docs/source/Proteomics_new.md

 experiment can be identified with the aid of pathway databases.
 The geneXplain platform support works with the TRANSPATH database (license required) or with the public GeneWays database.
-More details about both these database can be found in the databases section.
+More details about both these databases can be found in the databases section.

 #### Find master regulators with TRANSPATH®

 As elsewhere, these workflows can be used to analyze data of a **single protein table** or to mine **multiple protein sets**.
-These two options will be explained in the following, complemented by a more detailed explanation how the **interpretation of the results** should be done.
+These two options will be explained in the following, complemented by a more detailed explanation of how the **interpretation of the results** should be done.

 ##### Analyze a single gene table